thirumoorthyp/go-bulk-insert-from-csv/README.md

 When it comes to connecting to an SQLite database, Python offers the sqlite3 module in its standard library, which provides a convenient way to interact with SQLite databases.
 The sqlite3 module is implemented in C and is highly optimized for performance.

 On the other hand, Go also provides a package called database/sql in its standard library that allows you to work with various databases, including SQLite.
-Go's database/sql package leverages the go-sqlite3 driver, which is a popular and efficient SQLite driver for Go.
+Go's database/sql package leverages the ***go-sqlite3*** package, which is a popular and efficient SQLite driver for Go.

 # Manual Steps:
 ``` shell